Jaglan13/Jaglan13/README.md

 ## 🌱 About Me
 - 🎓 Pursuing MCA at RVCE
 - 🧑‍🤝‍🧑 Love working on team projects and solving real-world problems
-- ✨ Interested in Cloud-Native Development & AI for Society
+- ✨ Interested in Coding
 - 📫 Reach me at: mailto:ak8452057@gmail.com | [LinkedIn](https://linkedin.com/in/akshay-jaglan/)

 ---